 Just use stain it does the same thing and they have different colors to pick from too.
 I don’t know why I bothered to try something new on a table that took me so long to make!

-If that wasn’t bad enough I decided to try this clear wood finish from deft!
-I always used minwax lacquer before and loved it but, I was at home depot and they stopped carrying minwax (now only sold at lowes).
+If that wasn’t bad enough I decided to try this clear wood finish from deft on this DIY coffee table!
+I always used minwax lacquer before with any of my wood projects and loved it but, I was at home depot and they stopped carrying minwax (now only sold at lowes).
 So I quickly googled reviews and was convinced this stuff was amazing!
 Don’t get me wrong it’s not bad.
 It doesn’t leave spots and dries clear.
 Compared to minwax lacquer I feel like this stuff is a joke.
 Minwax goes on silky smooth and feels thicker and even somehow seems to level itself out while drying.
 Every time I use it looks like I applied it with a spray gun.
 It looks so smooth.
 This deft stuff applied like regular water based clear finish even though it says it lacquer.
 Maybe the oil had something to do with the finish of this clear finish.
 I’ll have to try it again on another project with regular wood stain.

 Doesn’t this stuff look so milky.
 I don’t remember the minwax lacquer being this milky.
-It was clear and silky ( correct me if I’m wrong I used it a while back) .
-Any who…, lesson learned use products you’ve tried and already love!
+It was clear and silky.
+I think that’s because this one is water based and lacquer finishes are usually clear.